robcarver17/pysystemtrade/docs/backtesting.md

 There is more detail about using .csv files [here](#the-csvfuturessimdata-object).

-If you want to store your data in Mongo DB databases instead you need to [use a different data object](#the-dbfuturessimdata-object).
+If you want to store your data in MongoDB databases instead you need to [use a different data object](#the-dbfuturessimdata-object).

 If you want to get data from a different place (eg a database, yahoo finance, broker, quandl...) you'll need to [create your own Data object](#creating-your-own-data-objects).